jopelamagnus1984/DeepMonkey/README.md

 # DeepMonkey
-An agent that collects bananas, trained using the famous DQN algorithm
+An agent that collects bananas, trained using the famous DQN algorithm.

 ## Project details
-DeepMonkey is a reinforcement learning agent that aims to solve an environment called the Unity Banana environment.
+DeepMonkey is a reinforcement learning agent that solves the Unity Banana environment.
 DeepMonkey accomplishes this by using an algorithm called Deep Q Learning.

 ### Environment Description
 The DeepMonkey agent lives in a world where the following rules apply: